timelyportfolio/rCharts_factor_analytics/aqr_fact_fiction_momentum.md

-It seems that [Gary Antonacci from Optimal Momentum](http://optimalmomentum.blogspot.com/2014/06/fact-fiction-and-momentum-investing.html) and I were simultaneously enjoy this fine working paper on momentum.
+It seems that [Gary Antonacci from Optimal Momentum](http://optimalmomentum.blogspot.com/2014/06/fact-fiction-and-momentum-investing.html) and I were simultaneously enjoying this fine working paper on momentum.

 <blockquote>
 <strong>Fact, Fiction and Momentum Investing</strong><br>